Soundlapse Soundlapse is an artwork that intuitively alters the traditional

 was nominated for both the "Äänisäde 2022" and "Äänisäde 2023" awards.

-Koneen Säätiö, the Finnish Cultural Foundation, The Swedish Cultural Foundation in Finland and Arts
+Koneen Säätiö, the Finnish Cultural Foundation, Jenny ja Antti Wihurin rahasto, The Swedish Cultural Foundation in Finland and Arts

 Team Sound design and production - Atte Olsonen